This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat oven to 375°F.

-- In a 12-inch skillet, heat 1 tbsp olive oil over medium.
+- Cook the meatballs: In a 12-inch skillet, heat 1 tbsp olive oil over medium.
 Add half of the meatballs and brown on all sides, about 1-2 minutes per side.
-Repeat with the second half of meatballs.
+Repeat with the second half of the meatballs.
 Once all the meatballs are browned, return to the parchment-lined baking sheet and bake in the preheated oven.
 Bake until the meatballs reach an internal temperature of 160°F, about 15-18 minutes.

-- Heat the same skillet the meatballs were browned in over medium heat.
+- Prepare the sauce: Heat the same skillet the meatballs were browned in over medium heat.
 Add the onion and cook until translucent, 3-4 minutes.
 Add the garlic and red pepper flakes, basil, oregano, thyme, fennel seeds, salt, and stir until fragrant, 1 minute.
 Add the tomatoes and bring to a boil.
 Once boiling, reduce to a low simmer for 20 minutes.1 small onion, 2 cloves garlic, ½ tsp red pepper flakes, 1 tsp dried basil, ½ tsp dried oregano, 1 tsp dried thyme, ½ tsp fennel seeds, 1 tsp kosher salt, 2 28-oz cans diced tomatoes (with juice)

-- When the sauce is finished, dress the spaghetti to personal preference and use the remaining sauce with the meatballs.12 oz spaghetti
+- Assemble: When the sauce is finished, dress the spaghetti to personal preference and use the remaining sauce with the meatballs.12 oz spaghetti

 Video